jman4747/memos/ORG-4_Grayson_Engineering_Process-draft.md

 Figure out how we want to play the game.
 Most systems engineering work happens here.

-We build prototypes mostly to tell how we can handle game-pieces and nothing else.
+At this stage, we build prototypes to understand how we can handle game-pieces and nothing else.
 For example:

 - We would want to know how different materials grip the game piece.